Thursday, January 30, 2014

 I liked Sophie a lot, she's determined and brave.
 We get hints of her background and learn just how hard it was for her to grow up not knowing the truth about her mom, and what she does on Skin Island.
 I liked Jim even more- he seemed like a real person, with real motivations and thoughts.
 Several times I thought that's exactly how someone might act in that situation.
 Both characters are very well drawn and believable.
 The story is told from their alternating perspectives, and this works very well here.
 It's probably not a spoiler to say there is a romance here- Sophie and Jim have known each other since childhood, and they spend most of the book trying to find each other again- both physically and figuratively- but it did seem like they developed feelings for each other a little fast.
 Certainly not insta- love, by any means, but they didn't exactly have much time for a courtship.
 I can accept it though just due to the sheer level of desperation they go through, and the shared history they have.
 It works.

-I have to say something about the writing.
 The author does a great job evoking a sense of place -as I read I felt like I was in the tropics, with palm trees around, ocean breezes and the silvery moon overhead at night.
 Her descriptions are at times dripping with tropical heat, creaking bamboo and pounding surf.
 At the end I felt like I had been on an adventure in the Pacific!
 Remember that scene in Jurassic Park when they leave the island at the end and they're just exhausted from all the trauma they've been through?
 That's how this felt for me.
-That was a great feeling and is one of the reasons I recommend this book so highly.
 The story has a breakneck pace and I really enjoyed that it took place over just a couple of days.
 It never slows down and I couldn't stop reading.

 We hear several times about a project going on in South America as well- apparently a reference to Jessica's other book.
 I have not read that but almost certainly will, as I enjoyed this so much.
 It's nice to have a world with a shadowy organization in the background as the common thread, even though the characters are different.
 I'm curious to see if she will continue to use this as a background for future novels.